Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 Why did I suddenly start shanking?

-Sudden shanks are frequently the result of hitting the hosel.
+Sudden shanks in golf are frequently the result of hitting the hosel.
 This can happen because of changes in how you’re set up, getting too close to the ball, shifting your weight onto your toes, or even mental strain.
 Overthinking your swing or trying to “guide” the ball can also cause the club to move toward the hosel.

 Abhishek Sharma